grpc/proposal/L9-go-resolver-balancer-API.md

 // BuildOption includes additional information for the builder to create
 // the resolver.
-type BuildOption struct {
+type BuildOption struct {}
-}

-// ClientConnection contains the callbacks for resolver to notify any updates
+// ClientConn contains the callbacks for resolver to notify any updates
 // to the gRPC ClientConn.
+//
+// This interface is to be implemented by gRPC.
+Users should not need a
+// brand new implementation of this interface.
+For the situations like
+// testing, the new implementation should embed this interface.
+This allows
-type ClientConnection interface {
+// gRPC to add new methods to this interface. type ClientConn interface {
-	// NewAddress is called by resolver to notify ClientConnection a new list
+	// NewAddress is called by resolver to notify ClientConn a new list
 	// of resolved addresses.
-	// The address list should be the complete list of new addresses.
+	// The address list should be the complete list of resolved addresses.
-	// Two consecutive call with the same addresses will be noop.
-It's preferred
-	// that resolver doesn't call this consecutively with non-updated addresses.
 	NewAddress(addresses []Address)
-	// NewServiceConfig is called by resolver to notify ClientConnection a new
+	// NewServiceConfig is called by resolver to notify ClientConn a new
 	// service config.
 The service config should be provided as a json string.
 	NewServiceConfig(serviceConfig string)
 }

+type Target struct {
+	Scheme    string
+	Authority string
+	Endpoint  string
+}

 // Builder creates a resolver that will be used to watch name resolution updates. type Builder interface {
 	// Build creates a new resolver for the given target.
+	//
+	// gRPC dial calls Build synchronously, and fails if the returned error is
+	// not nil.
-	Build(target string, cc ClientConnection, opts BuildOption) Resolver
+	Build(target Target, cc ClientConn, opts BuildOption) (Resolver, error)
 	// Scheme returns the scheme supported by this resolver.
 	// Scheme is defined at https://github.com/grpc/grpc/blob/master/doc/naming.md.
 	Scheme() string